aspect-build/rules_js/docs/README.md

 $ npx pnpm install --lockfile-only
 ```

-Next, you'll typically use `npm_translate_lock` to translate the Yaml file to Starlark, which Bazel extensions understand.
+Next, you'll typically use `npm_translate_lock` to translate the lock file to Starlark, which Bazel extensions understand.
 The `WORKSPACE` snippet you pasted above already contains this code.

+After `npm_translate_lock`, you have two choices:

+1.  `load` from the generated `repositories.bzl` file in `WORKSPACE`, like the `WORKSPACE` snippet does.
+    This will cause every Bazel execution to evaluate the `npm_translate_lock`, making it "eager".
+    The execution is fast and only invalidated when the `pnpm-lock.yaml` file changes, so we recommend
+    this approach.
+1. Check the generated `repositories.bzl` file into your version control, and `load` it from there.
+    This fixes the "eager" execution, however it means you need some way to ensure the file stays
+    up-to-date as the `pnpm-lock.yaml` file changes.
+This approach can be useful for bazel rules which
+    want to hide their transitive dependencies from users.
+See https://github.com/bazelbuild/rules_python/issues/608 for a similar discussion about rules_python `pip_parse` which is similar.

 Technically, we run a port of pnpm rather than pnpm itself.
-The reasoning is as follows:
+Here are some design details:

 1. You don't need to install pnpm on your machine to build and test with Bazel.
 1. We re-use pnpm's resolver, by consuming the `pnpm-lock.yaml` file it produces.